Wednesday, January 31, 2018

 Martin Luther King Jr.

-Today after school as soon as Giovanna got in the car she said: "Mom, today I learned about the nicest person who helped everybody in the world".
+As soon as Giovanna got in the car last Friday after school she said: "Mom, today I learned about the nicest person who helped everybody in the world".
 She is so cute!
-She was talking about Martin Luther King Jr. She went on explaining how he helped the black kids to go to the same school with the white ones.
-She even called him a hero.
+She was talking about Martin Luther King Jr. She went on explaining how he helped the black kids to go to the same school as the white ones.
+She called him a hero.

 "I say to you today, my friends, so even thought we face the difficulties of today and tomorrow, I still have a dream.
 It is a dream deeply rooted in the American dream.
 I have a dream that one day this nation will rise up and live out the true meaning of its creed: "We hold these truths to be self-evident: that all men are created equal".

-The majority of children at Giovanna's school are Hispanic.
-It is important for her to understand what discrimination is, and learn how to respect (and why not love?) the fact everybody is different but equal.
+The majority of children at Giovanna's school is Hispanic.
+It is important for her to understand what discrimination is and learn that everyone is different but equal.

 Friday, January 12, 2018